giuniperoo/coinmarketcap-crypto-hodl-donut/docs/index.md

 ![](1.gif)

-There are a bunch of key bindings that aim to allow and/or enhance usability.
+There are a bunch of key bindings that aim to allow or enhance usability.
 For example, you can use `f` to filter coins/tokens.
 If the token you're searching for isn't displayed (but you know it is listed on coinmarketcap), you can add it using the input in the lower right corner:

 ![](2.gif)